 Ultimately it is for the auditor to determine whether a bank confirmation letter is needed as an appropriate response to the assessed risks.
-Where a bank confirmation letter is considered appropriate, the pro-forma templates agreed with the British Bankers’ Association on behalf of the industry should still be used.
+Where a bank confirmation letter is considered appropriate, such a letter can be obtained through the paid for Confirmation service.

 If in doubt seek advice